|U.S. Government Launches Consumer Loan Locator: GovLoans.gov and Benefit Finder: Benefits.gov - COVID-19: Paycheck Protection Program|

 While these arrangements are easier to get and often deliver cash in just days after review of typically three past bank statements, they can be difficult for the business owner to pay back and cause an already struggling business, even more difficulty.
 For instance, a business in need of cash fast may opt to ‘borrow’ $50,000 in exchange to pay back $70,000 over time.
 This would be the equivalent of a massive 33% finance rate if it were a loan, and in most cases it will need to be paid back within a year.

 Payments are usually debited directly from the businesses bank account either daily or weekly and can cause cash-flow problems.
-Often when small businesses are in a crunch for cash, they will agree to these types of financial transactions only to find out that paying the fees and associated scheduled payments are more difficult than expected and are putting the owners in a worse situation then when they started out needing the original $50,000.
+Often when small businesses are in a crunch for cash, they will agree to these types of terms with merchant cash advance companies only to find out that paying the fees and associated scheduled payments are more difficult than expected and are putting the owners in a worse situation then when they started out needing the original $50,000.

 However, there are situations of both 'emergency' and 'opportunity' where these types of financial transactions and arrangements can make sense and/or can benefit a small business.
 For instance, one is in the case of an emergency, where a sum of money becomes necessary or critical to remain in business, such as a mandatory fine or levy which must be paid in full.
 Another is a situation of opportunity, where a business can increase its overall long-term sales volume and revenue, if only it had a lump of cash right away such as an acquisition of another competing business.